 Decorating floating shelves next to the fireplace is actually pretty easy.
+Building them is pretty easy, too.
+More about that is below.
 There are just a few tips to remember to achieve a cohesive feel while keeping the decor clutter-free.
-I still have some things to update, but all in all, I’m loving this cluttered look and feel!
+I still have some things to update, but all in all, I’m loving this uncluttered look and feel!

 Colors For Decorating Floating Wall Shelves

 Too many colors in one area can make the finished look become chaotic.
 Keep things simple.
 If you have a specific color that you love in your home, keep all of the main items neutral and add your color in just a few pops here and there.

 I love neutrals, so you can see I was able to incorporate several neutral colors with just a few pops of green with natural plants.
 Plants can be considered neutral, but since I already have gold, brown, green, beige, white, and black, any more color would make the shelves look overdone.